CortexIntelligentAutomation/docs/content/en/docs/2023.5/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-application-and-loadbalancer-servers.md

 1. Run the PowerShell command to install HA Services and the required infrastructure.
 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press OK.
 1. A password prompt will appear.
 Enter a password which will be used to create a user in RabbitMQ.
-This should be entered carefully and recorded as it may be needed if seeking support from [CORTEX Service Portal][].
+This should be entered carefully and recorded as it may be needed if seeking support from [{{< ctx >}} Service Portal][CORTEX Service Portal].
 Press OK.
 1. Wait for the script to finish running.
 This should take approximately 10 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.